ellenvanwyk/ellenvanwyk.github.io/about.md

 layout: about
 title: About
 permalink: /about/
-image: /assets/profile_3.png
+skills:
+  - Adobe Photoshop and Illustrator
+  - Sketch
+  - HTML and CSS
+  - Autodesk Maya
+  - Git
+  - Certified Natural Science Illustrator

 ---

-I&rsquo;m a UX designer and recent graduate of UC Berkeley&rsquo;s School of Information Master&rsquo;s program, where I focused on HCI.
+#### I deliver end to end design solutions, including user research, interactive prototypes, and visual design in code

+#### I value teamwork and have experience as a solo designer working closely with developers and managers to deliver the best solution for users

+#### I'm comfortable with technical domains and evangelizing designer

 Currently I live in the LA area and create systems engineering tools.
+My background in academic research and visual communication drives my user research and design practice.
+I studied UX and information systems at UC Berkeley.
 I interned at Amazon.com in Amazon Marketing Services and before grad school researched tools for 3D animators.

-I discovered my passion for UX after working in cognitive science and visual arts.
-Now, my background in academic research and visual communication drives my user research and design practice.
-I&rsquo;m interested in opportunities to design beautiful products that simplify complicated information systems, and respond to both user and business needs.

-## Skills and Software
-* Adobe Photoshop and Illustrator
-* Sketch
-* HTML and CSS
-* MATLAB
-* Autodesk Maya
-* Statistics
-* Git
-* Certified Natural Science Illustrator